Biography

 Lou leverages his experience prosecuting and litigating some of the highest-profile matters in the country to help clients navigate enforcement, internal investigations, and white collar matters.

-Highlights of Lou’s experience and expertise include:
+Highlights of Lou’s experience and expertise at DOJ include:

 • Serving as lead prosecutor on the largest COVID-19 pandemic fraud conspiracy investigation in the country.
 Lou convicted 15 individuals on wire fraud, bank fraud, false statements, and money laundering offenses stemming from more than $75 million in fraud loss.
 In addition to executing dozens of search warrants across multiple states, Lou coordinated with foreign governments and banks to seize assets.